datacarpentry/astronomy-python/_episodes/04-select.md

 ## Selection by proper motion

-Let's review how we got to this point.
+Let us review how we got to this point.

 1. We made an ADQL query to the Gaia server to get data for stars in the vicinity of a small part of GD-1.